mbaumer/us_hep_funding/docs/_states/KS.md

 ## KS-01 -- Rep. Roger Marshall (R) -- [Wikipedia](https://en.wikipedia.org/wiki/KS-01)
 ### Committees
 Roger Marshall is the #20 Republican on the House Committee on Science, Space, and Technology

+Roger Marshall is the #9 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Research and Technology

 ### HEP Grants
 ```